nwithee/readme-generator/Develop/README.md

   * [Questions](#questions)

   ## Installation
-  test
+  Test

   ## Usage
-  test
+  Test

   ## Contributing
-  test
+  Test

   ## Tests
-  test
+  Test

   ## License
-  Academic_Free_License
+  Apache_License

   ## Questions?
-  You can find all of my projects at https://github.com/test And you can contact me directly at test
+  You can find all of my projects at https://github.com/nwithee And you can contact me directly at nzwithee@gmail.com